After a summer of mild temperatures, the story goes on… For the true believers in this comic book, you’ve got it, one more page, but not the last one…

 Yesterday I watched on TV, once more, The Quiet Man, my favorite movie ever.
 It is a very simple story about a man who wants to start a new life, in a very special place.
-Every time I see it I enjoy it like the first time.
-Everything fits in its place: Innisfree, a little village in Ireland, which here is Paradise; all those wonderful characters beautifully portrayed by John Ford, and so well played.
+Every time I see it I enjoy it as much as I did the first time.
+Everything fits in its place: Innisfree, a little village in Ireland, which here is Paradise; and all those wonderful characters beautifully portrayed by John Ford, which are so well played.

-So, it was only a question of time I decided to draw John Wayne, although I picked as a model one picture that belongs to another different movie, The Searchers.
-I think Wayne’s face here has a very strong power, with his hair falling over his eyes, and a growing beard that gives him a very western style.
+So, it was only a question of time before I decided to draw John Wayne, although I picked as a model a still from another movie, The Searchers.
+I think Wayne’s face is very powerful here, with his hair falling over his eyes and stubble that gives him a very western style.

 As Star Trek into Darkness is going to be released very soon, here is my tribute to one of the characters of the famous TV show and the movie series, Mr Spock.
-Of course, I couldn’t help making him to salute the Vulcan style.
+Of course I couldn’t help making him salute in the Vulcan style.

 (Sergio, this is for you).

-Next month we’ll have the new version of Superman, by Zack Snyder, the director of 300 and Watchmen, so as a big fan of the character I am, I’m eager to see the new movie and a good way of making that wait easier is to add a new draw to my series of portraits.
+Next month we’ll have the new version of Superman, by Zack Snyder, the director of 300 and Watchmen, so as a big fan of the character, I’m eager to see the new movie, and a good way of making that wait easier is to add a new drawing to my series of portraits.
 I can only imagine a portrait of Kal-El as the King would do.
 This is a tribute to Mr. Kirby’s great style, and how he imagined the greatest superhero ever.

-Lately, I’ve been updating my gallery of portraits and I thought of adding up some dialogue balloons above some of these heads.
-If the cartoon doesn’t work for you, may be the words do, don’t mention they are very recognizable movie quotes.
+Lately I’ve been updating my gallery of portraits and I thought of putting some dialogue balloons above some of these heads.
+If the cartoon doesn’t work for you, maybe the words do.
+It goes without saying that they are very recognizable movie quotes.

 This gallery contains 27 photos.

-How I see the people I know and how they come out of the pencil when I sit in front of them, what most of the time is a shocking representation for most of the people.
-We tend to see … Continue reading
+How I see people I know and how they come out of the pencil when I sit in front of them is shocking to most.
+We tend to see ourselves one way, which usually is quite different from how people … Continue reading

 Two new characters are introduced on this new brand page to contribute to add a little more mystery to the plot.
 Who are they and where are they going?
 I’m pretty sure they’re going to clear up a lot of things…